bup/bup/README.md

 Notes on Cygwin
 ---------------

  - There is no support for ACLs.
-If/when some entrprising person fixes this, adjust t/compare-trees.
+If/when some enterprising person fixes this, adjust t/compare-trees.

  - In t/test.sh, two tests have been disabled.
 These tests check to